ufidon/ds/mod2/prioque.md

     </tr>
     <tr>
       <td>Operations</td>
-      <td>Insert (enqueue an element with a priority), DeleteMax/DeleteMin (dequeue the element with the highest/lowest priority), Peek (get the element with the highest/lowest priority without removing it).</td>
+      <td>▶️Insert: enqueue an element with a priority<br>▶️DeleteMax/DeleteMin: dequeue the element with the highest/lowest priority<br>▶️Peek: get the element with the highest/lowest priority without removing it</td>
     </tr>
     <tr>
       <td>Features</td>